Death Literacy Intros: sex, end of life, and death

 It is also important to acknowledge that we, or our intimate partner/s, may lose libido and interest in sex all together - which is somewhat less of a problem if this is bi-directional.
 However if only one person in an intimate relationship has no desire or interest and the other person/s does this then becomes more problematic in terms of navigating personal needs and desires.
 Open conversations may be universally advocated, and in an ideal world I agree that open communication is the best way forward - but unfortunately not everyone is willing to engage in open conversations so individuals may need to make hard decisions for themselves.
 This decision-making may place additional strain on the relationship, or coming to a solution that works for an individual may be the choice that relieves pressure on the relationship and the person in question.
 Choices here include an affair, engaging the services of a sex worker, engaging the services of a sex therapist or coach, self-pleasure alone, or celibacy.
 Being in a sexless relationship/marriage is not uncommon in contemporary times, and is not easy even when the additional strains and stresses of end of life is intersecting with physical, emotional, and psychological needs.
 I am going to emphasise that whatever choice someone makes needs to be one that A) you can live with for the rest of your life without being eaten up by guilt or shame (otherwise don't bother), and B) one that will not be wielded as a weapon against your intimate partner (if you need to be that cruel why are you together in the first place).

 Sex is nothing to be ashamed of, and sex offers many benefits at many levels to all of us.
 As shown here in the pyramid model for Maslow's Hierarchy of Needs, sex (here shown as 'reproduction' - which is sometimes interchanged with 'sex') is one of our foundational needs as human beings.
 There is the factor of drug reactions to bear in mind too, when someone with a terminal or life-limiting diagnosis may lose interest in sex and physical expressions of desire; and research shows that women miss out on sex far more than men do when the absence of desire for sex is present in a relationship.
-I cannot - and should not - attempt to tell anyone which choice to make in terms of negotiating pathways to meeting needs and desires when libido is unequal in a relationship.
+I will not - and should not - attempt to tell anyone which choice to make in terms of negotiating pathways to meeting needs and desires when libido is unequal in a relationship.
 However, I am available to listen and support you as you work through your own ideas for options and choices.
 I also have a good network of professional colleagues in a variety of fields when required, so please do not hesitate to get in touch with me if you would like to talk about why sex is problematic for yourself or your partner/s either during end of life, or after death.

 Sometimes it is not desire that clients need to talk with me about, but the absence of desire - some people consider it shameful, taboo, guilt-inducing, or that they are somehow 'failing' their spouse/s or partner/s when they have no sexual desire at all.
 This lack of desire may be complicated by worry that any move towards intimacy with non-sexual touch will be misinterpreted, and as a result all touch ceases between intimate partners.
-At times like this bringing in a professional psychotherapist like myself, or a sex therapist/coach, can be very useful and may contribute to an increased understanding between intimate partners that frequently leads to better verbal and physical communication.
+At times like this bringing in a psychotherapist (like myself), or a sex therapist/coach, can be very useful and may contribute to an increased understanding between intimate partners that frequently leads to better verbal and physical communication.